Neo-Assyrian Empire: Esarhaddon and Ashurbanipal

 Ashurbanipal is often regarded to have been the last great king of Assyria.
 His reign saw the last time Assyrian troops marched in all directions of the Near East.
-In 667 and 664 BC, Ashurbanipal invaded Egypt in the wake of anti-Assyrian uprisings; both Pharaoh Taharqa and his nephew Tantamani were defeated, and Ashurbanipal captured the southern Egyptian capital of Thebes, from which enormous amounts of plundered booty was sent back to Assyria.
-In 664 BC, after a prolonged period of peace, the Elamite king Urtak launched a surprise invasion of Babylonia which renewed hostilities.
-After indecisive campaigns for ten years, the Elamite king Teumman was defeated in 653 BC, captured and executed in a battle by the Ulai river.
+In 667 and 664 BCE, Ashurbanipal invaded Egypt in the wake of anti-Assyrian uprisings; both Pharaoh Taharqa and his nephew Tantamani were defeated, and Ashurbanipal captured the southern Egyptian capital of Thebes, from which enormous amounts of plundered booty was sent back to Assyria.
+In 664 BCE, after a prolonged period of peace, the Elamite king Urtak launched a surprise invasion of Babylonia which renewed hostilities.
+After indecisive campaigns for ten years, the Elamite king Teumman was defeated in 653 BCE, captured and executed in a battle by the Ulai river.
 Teumman's head was brought back to Nineveh and displayed for the public.
-Elam however remained undefeated and continued to work against Assyria for some time.
+Elam however, remained undefeated and continued to work against Assyria for some time.